-- 7.087.8 McDougall supports home businesses so long as the businesses occupations and home industries that are secondary to a residential use and there are no adverse impacts to adjoiningadjacent properties in accordance with the policies of this Plan. - 7.097.9 McDougall supports the continued use and expansion of recreational trails and facilities that provide a major attraction to the area and generate employment opportunities.

-- 7.10 The realignment of Highway 400 and the conversion of former portions of Highway 69 to local municipal roads will open new opportunities for growth and commercial development along these corridors.
-Council is anxious to encourage growth in these areas subject to the general and specific policies of this Plan. - 7.11 The former industrial site at Nobel has been undergoing an extensive remediation program that is nearing completion.
-Once the lands are determined to be free of any residual contaminants for residential use or at acceptable levels for industrial use, these lands will be available for redevelopment.
-This redevelopment should occur during the next few years and Council is supportive of such a redevelopment subject to the policies of this Plan. - 7.11 SECTION 8.0-The Municipality will be supportive of the redevelopment in this area in accordance with the policies of this Plan.
+- 7.8 McDougall supports home occupations and home industries that are secondary to a residential use and there are no adverse impacts to adjacent properties in accordance with the policies of this Plan. - 7.9 McDougall supports the continued use and expansion of recreational trails and facilities that provide a major attraction to the area and generate employment opportunities. - 7.10 The realignment of Highway 400 and the conversion of former portions of Highway 69 to local municipal roads will open new opportunities for growth and commercial development along these corridors.
+Council is to encourage growth in these areas subject to the general and specific policies of this Plan. - 7.11 The Municipality will be supportive of the redevelopment in this area in accordance with the policies of this Plan.